John Stanley Gardiner: Family

 Stanley married Rachel Florence Denning on 12 September 1900.
 They were married at All Souls' Church in Marylebone, London.
 Sadly, Rachel died in March 1901 from a miscarriage ("abortus" on her death certificate).

 Stanley remarried in 1909.
 His wife was Edith Gertrude Willcock.
-She attended Newnham College, Cambridge from 1900 to 1904 and received a doctoral degree from the University of Dublin.
+She attended Newnham College, Cambridge from 1900 to 1904 and received a doctoral degree from Trinity College Dublin.
 (Apparently at the time, women could not receive doctoral degrees in England).

-Edith was a chemist and did some pioneering research work with radium – although, typical of that time, her male colleagues received the credit.
+Edith was a chemist and did some pioneering research work with radium, and into the importance of amino acids in diet.

 Edith and Stanley had two daughters – Nancy Emma Gardiner born in 1911 and Joyce Critchley Gardiner born in 1913.
 Their daughter Nancy died young at the age of 45.
 She was married but had no children.
 Joyce, an accomplished painter, married and had three children.

 Stanley and Edith lived at Bredon House, Cambridge.
 In 1965, this became the administrative offices for the newly founded Wolfson College.
 Stanley died in 1946 and Edith followed him in 1953.